Marketing

 Immutable Law Of The Mind

-Before we jump to present day and show it’s relevance, and particularly. how it unravels some of the perplexity around why some business succeed today; let’s first look at its actual meaning.
+Before we jump to the present day and show its relevance, and particularly.
+How it unravels some of the perplexity around why some business succeeds today; let’s first look at its actual meaning.

 What is the Law of The mind?
-In short, it’s being first in the minds of consumers.
-Your brand, an/or products, services, are what consumers think of first, ahead of your competitors.
+In short, it’s first in the minds of consumers.
+Your brand, and/or products, services, are what consumers think of first, ahead of your competitors.

-However, ‘what comes first is the best’ is a logical assumption that’s proven to be incorrect and it’s caught many business owners out.
-Focusing on product improvement so they are indeed of a higher quality than the products of their competitors, may all be in vain, as better products are usually not first in the minds of consumers.
+However, ‘what comes first is the best is a logical assumption that’s proven to be incorrect, and it’s caught many business owners out.
+Focusing on product improvement, so they are true of a higher quality than the products of their competitors, may all be in vain, as better products are usually not first in the minds of consumers.

 NB: Remember the word ‘logical’ as we come back to it later on in this blog post.